Meeples10/MCResourceAnalyzer/README.md

 To generate a simple HTML table from the collected data, use the argument `table`.

 Multiple command line options can be used at once.

+## Version compatibility

+MCResourceAnalyzer 1.0.1 can analyze worlds generated with the following versions of Minecraft (Java Edition):

+- 1.17
+- 1.16

+Support for more versions will be added in a future release.